Featured Exhibition

 Many men affected by war neuroses were left without financial support from the Board of Pension Commissioners and often had difficulty holding a job to support themselves and their families.

-The Pension Commission considered that "shell shock" originated from a genetic predisposition.
+The Pension Commission considered that shell shock originated from a genetic predisposition.
 Large numbers of veterans were denied a pension, particularly those who started experiencing nervous symptoms years after the end of the war.
 Their claims for a pension were almost always rejected, as the Pension Board ruled that the elapsed time meant their condition was not attributable to service.

 Basket-making at Military Hospital in Cobourg, 1917